Skip to main content

 Facility Development – Completing the landscaping of the new Kid’s camp building.

-ParkingThe revamping of the beginner terrain was linked to the design of increasing parking at the St Louis side.
+ParkingThe revamping of the beginner terrain was linked to the design of increasing parking on the St Louis side.
 An area of parking, for an additional 200 vehicles was added to the South parking area of the Mount St Louis base lodge.

 Always improving into the 2010s

 2011 – Construction crews were busy again at Mount St Louis Moonstone!
-In an effort to build on our reputation of having the best snow conditions east of the Rockies, MSLM began one of the largest projects in their 47-year history, the creation of a 25-acre lake situated directly behind the mountain.
+In an effort to build on our reputation of having the best snow conditions east of the Rockies, MSLM began one of the largest projects in it’s 47-year history, the creation of a 25-acre lake situated directly behind the mountain.
 This reservoir kindly dubbed “Lake Huter” holds 120 million gallons of water and will work to ensure MSLM continues its stellar snowmaking operations.
-Construction of this million-dollar project also involves the instillation of close to 4 thousand feet of cable and pipe.
+Construction of this million-dollar project also involves the installation of close to 4 thousand feet of cable and pipe.
 It was an expansive project.

-2012 – Mount St Louis Moonstone now has 100% snowmaking coverage with the purchase of 40 new Automated Techno Alpin snow guns added on mountain to Holiday, Moonstone Crossover, Junkyard, Big Lonely and Crescent trails.
-We were proud to add 2 new state of the art Pisten Bully 400 Park groomers to our exceptional snow fleet.
+2012 – Mount St Louis Moonstone now has 100% snowmaking coverage with the purchase of 40 new Automated Techno Alpin snow guns added on the mountain to Holiday, Moonstone Crossover, Junkyard, Big Lonely and Crescent trails.
+We were proud to add 2 new state-of-the-art Pisten Bully 400 Park groomers to our exceptional snow fleet.
 Our progression terrain park The Junkyard was biggie sized!
 With higher vertical for unreal features, the Junkyard was extended to the top of Louis Express.
 Mount St Louis Moonstone moved over 20,000 cubic metres of earth that summer making wider trails on Holiday, Moonstone Crossover and Upper Big Lonely.
 MSLM launched a Members Perks Program with discounts on lodging, killer vacations, clothing and gear from our list of Friends with Benefits.
 Mount St Louis launched a new competitive freestyle ski team called Outback Riderz.
-In partnership with Rossignol, MSLM offered a new redesigned rental shop plus industry leading equipment.
+In partnership with Rossignol, MSLM offered a new redesigned rental shop plus industry-leading equipment.

 2013 – MORE CHALET!
 Guests can enjoy more space for your Muskoka Brewery après, for your lunch with family or quick snacks and hot chocolates in between with our stunning chalet renovation!
 3,800 sq feet of new chalet space has been added to the existing Mount St Louis chalet.
 This expansion is PHASE 1 in a modernized renovation that is planned for the Mt St Louis chalet over 3 coming summer seasons.

 GO WHERE THE SNOW IS!
-We continue to be snow obsessed!
+We continue to be snow-obsessed!
 Almost another million dollars was invested into MSLM’s snowmaking domination plan.
-It included, 22 new TECHNO ALPIN Fan and Lance Automatic Snow Guns.
+It included 22 new TECHNO ALPIN Fan and Lance Automatic Snow Guns.
 They will call YODLER home.
 Our snowmaking capacity can be pushed to operating almost 200 snow guns at once thanks to a new water pump for Lake Huter.
 We make fresh pow.

 GET YOUR SkooL YaRd ON!
 The leader in terrain parks in Ontario is doing it RIGLET styles!
 Already the best at progression and super parks MSLM is focusing this year on the GROMS with a 3RD TERRAIN PARK aptly named the SkooL YaRd.
 Only this terrain park is built for LITTLE.
 Meant to teach all ages the fun that can be found on rails, in pipes and on boxes.

 AND MUD’S OUR MIDDLE NAME!
 Mount St Louis Moonstone hosted not one but two Tough Mudder events in 2013.
-Mother’s Day weekend will never be the same for over 10,000 people, as participants braced cold temps, rain, hail, sleet and snow at our May 11th & 12th event.
+Mother’s Day weekend will never be the same for over 10,000 people, as participants braced for cold temps, rain, hail, sleet and snow at our May 11th & 12th event.
 In deep contrast, another 15,000 people arrived on September 28th & 29th and were greeted with perfect fall temps and gorgeous colours at the mountain; many just had to clear the mud from their faces to see it!

 2014 – TO CELEBRATE 50 YEARS MOUNT ST LOUIS MOONSTONE LAUNCHES NIGHT SKIING!

-There was a $2 million dollar investment in lighting this summer season all done in an effort to commemorate that special beginning on December 16th 1964!
+There was a $2 million dollar investment in lighting this summer season all done in an effort to commemorate that special beginning on December 16th, 1964!

-Opening day in 1964, lift tickets to Mount St Louis were ONLY $4.50 so on Friday December 19th 2014 MSLM will celebrate by offering that same price (+hst) with a donation to a local food bank
+Opening day in 1964, lift tickets to Mount St Louis were ONLY $4.50 so on Friday, December 19th, 2014 MSLM will celebrate by offering that same price (+hst) with a donation to a local food bank

 Night skiing begins new hours of operation for the 2014-15 season: